DIETNET

 Download a copy of the shopping guide here:

-This guide was last updated Aug 2004.
+This guide is overdue for an update.
 Products are constantly changing.
 If you find anything that can be added (or should be taken off) this list, please email me.

 This list is designed to serve as a guide for shopping in supermarkets and health food stores.
 You are encouraged to avoid all fast foods and processed foods and to prepare what you eat yourself.
 Where possible, brand names have been given, but there may be some names missed.